 - don't remain in one seated position at work for more than fifteen minutes at a time

 - get a good night's sleep

 - if your neck already hurts, refrain from intense physical exercise until visiting a chiropractor

-- ask Dr. Johnson for simple neck stretches and exercises
+- ask Dr. Kyle Johnson, a chiropractor in Peoria, for simple neck stretches and exercises